 Note that the IF281, IF281C, and IF282 are called the Shark ION F80, while the IF285 and UF280 are named the IONFlex 2X DuoClean.
 If someone comes across an ION F80 that's different from ours, let us know in the discussions and we'll update our review.

 The Shark ION F80 is a good overall vacuuming that performs best on bare floors.
 It has a bit of trouble cleaning carpets, so there are better stick vacuums for carpet cleaning, such as the Dyson V11 Animal.
 However, the Shark has a better battery life than its competitors.
 Also see our recommendations for the best vacuums, best vacuums for hardwood floors, and best vacuums for high-pile carpet.

 The Dyson V11 Animal is better than the Shark ION F80 for most uses.
 It performs better on carpet as it sucks up a decent amount of debris on both low-pile and high-pile carpet.
 This means it's also better-suited to clean cars and it comes with more tools too.
-The ION F80 has a wand that can bend 90 degrees so it has better maneuverability and the batteries on the Shark are also better.
+The Shark has a wand that can bend 90 degrees so it has better maneuverability and the batteries on the Shark are also better.

 The Shark APEX UpLight is slightly better than the Shark ION F80.
 They're both outstanding vacuums on bare floors and perform well on high-pile carpet, and the APEX is much better on low-pile carpet.
 The APEX also has a bigger dirt compartment and there are no recurring costs.
 The ION is a cordless vacuum so it has an unlimited range, it has a decent battery, and it has great maneuverability too.